Advertising to children: Legislation

 In the United Kingdom, Greece, Denmark, and Belgium advertising to children is restricted.
-In Norway and Quebec advertising to children under the age of 12 is illegal.
+In Norway, Sweden and the Canadian province of Quebec, advertising to children under the age of 12 is illegal.

 The European Union also has framework legislation in place which sets down minimum provisions on advertising to children for all its member states.
 The EU Audiovisual Media Services Directive, due to replace the Television Without Frontiers Directive in all member states by the end of 2009, sets out several EU-wide rules on advertising and children:

 Advertising shall not cause moral or physical detriment to minors, and shall, therefore, comply with the following criteria for their protection: